preprocessed-connectomes-project/quality-assessment-protocol/qap_documentation.md

 	# Run anatomical spatial qap
 	qap_anatomical_spatial.py --subj_idx $SGE_TASK_ID --s3_dict_yml $ANAT_S3_DICT $ANAT_SP_CONFIG_FILE
 	echo "End - TASKID " $SGE_TASK_ID " : " $(date)

+## Merging Outputs

+QAP generates outputs for each subject and session separately.
+To view a comprehensive summary for all the measures for all the subjects, you will need to merge these separate outputs into a single file.
+You can do this by running the following command.

+    qap_merge_outputs.py {path to qap output directory}

+`qap_merge_outputs.py` will automatically determine if you have calculated anatomical spatial, functional spatial or functional temporal measures.
+The merged outputs will appear in a file named `qap_anatomical_spatial_{qap output directory name}.csv` in the directory from which the command is run.

+### Downloading Data from Your S3 Bucket

+If you ran QAP in the cloud, you will need to download the outputs from S3 before you can merge them.
+To do this, run the following command:

+    qap_download_output_from_S3.py {path to the S3 directory containing subject outputs} {path to AWS key file} {s3 bucket name} {type of measure to download} {directory to download to}

+For example, if you wanted to obtain functional spatial measures from an S3 bucket named `the_big_run` with subject outputs in `subjects/outputs` you would use the following command.

+    qap_download_output_from_S3.py subjects/outputs /home/wintermute/Documents/aws-keys.csv the_big_run func_spatial /home/wintermute/qap_outputs

+With the above commands, the outputs will be stored in a directory named `qap_outputs` in the user wintermute's home folder.
+As with the pipeline commands from earlier, more information on this command's usage can be obtained by running it with the *-h* flag.

 ## References